 The Haggadah was designed to be given over in a 'question & answer' format - to awaken us, and to teach us over again this Pesach epic from scratch.
 Rabbi Orlowek explains how this carefully constructed classic shows us the most effective way to stimulate interest, and how to draw one's feelings to experience the hardships and the miracles our nation experienced within Egypt.
 In other words, hear some well-honed advice on keeping you kids awake and involved.

-Rabbi Orlowek explains that children, and many adults for that matter, need to feel they are in a supportive environment that is conducive to understanding and empathy before they can open up to you.
-Experience the art of active listening at its finest, and how it not only encourages full expression of what's bothering them, but also establishes a secure bond of trust between you and your child.
+Rabbi Orlowek explains why children, and many adults for that matter, need to first feel they are in a supportive, conducive environment before they can open up.
+Experience the art of active listening at its finest, and how it encourages the upset person to more freely express what is bothering them - furthering a stronger trust between you.

 Would you like your child to develop this pure desire - 'Mommy, is this good for me?'
 This engaging chinuch talk offers sound advice for helping your kids keep a healthy distance from negative influences.